Major Shareholder Announcement

 - Major shareholder announcement for Genmab A/S

-COPENHAGEN, Denmark; November 8, 2023 – Genmab A/S (Nasdaq: GMAB) announces under reference to Section 30 of the Danish Capital Markets Act that Wellington Management Group LLP has informed us that, as of November 7, 2023, Wellington Management Group LLP had decreased their holding of shares in Genmab A/S to 4.99% of the share capital and voting rights in Genmab A/S, so that through shares and financial instruments they held the voting rights to a total of 3,304,735 shares in Genmab A/S, which amounts to 5.00% of the share capital and voting rights in Genmab A/S.
+COPENHAGEN, Denmark; November 9, 2023 – Genmab A/S (Nasdaq: GMAB) announces under reference to Section 30 of the Danish Capital Markets Act that Wellington Management Group LLP has informed us that, as of November 8, 2023, Wellington Management Group LLP through shares and financial instruments held the voting rights to 3,300,545 shares in Genmab A/S, which amounts to 4.99% of the share capital and voting rights in Genmab A/S.

 About Genmab